icerpc/icerpc-docs/content/getting-started/installation/existing-project.md

 Adding [IceRpc.Protobuf] automatically pulls its dependencies, including the [IceRpc] and [Google.Protobuf] packages.

 {% callout %}
-The protoc compiler included in `IceRpc.Protobuf.Tools` generates C# code that depends on the `Google.Protobuf` and `IceRpc.Protobuf` packages.
+The protoc compiler and the protoc-gen-icerpc-csharp generator included in `IceRpc.Protobuf.Tools` generates C# code that depends on the `Google.Protobuf` and `IceRpc.Protobuf` packages.
 You need `IceRpc.Protobuf.Tools` only during development.
 {% /callout %}

 ## IceRPC only